LindaSchonfeldt/js-project-happy-thoughts/README.md

 # Happy Thoughts

-A simple React app that allows users to post their happy thoughts, like them, and view a list of all thoughts.
-It uses a custom API for data storage and retrieval.
+A full-featured React app that allows users to create accounts, post their happy thoughts with automatic tagging, like posts, and manage their content.
+Features user authentication, thought editing, tag filtering, and a responsive design.

 # Live Site